cppitems/cppitems/items/009/item.md

-9 // item status
+1 // item status
 # Lambda expressions
 We have already used "lambdas" in previous items.
 Let's now look at *lambda expressions* in detail.

 A *lambda expression* constructs a *function object*,i.e., a class with an overloaded `operator()`, which is able to capture variables which are valid at the source location where the lambda expression is evaluated.
-This *function object* is of unnamed type is then ready to be invoked "like a function".
+This *function object* is of unnamed type and is ready to be invoked "like a function".
 The required parameters for the invocation are specific within the lambda expression.
 The invocation will execute the code block in the body of the lambda expression.
 Let's look at a simple example where the full lambda expression and the variable for the function object (`lambda`) are marked